briatte/awesome-network-analysis/README.md

 ### Algorithms

-> Network placement and community detection algorithms that do not fit in any of the following language-specific subsections.
+> Network placement and community detection algorithms that do not fit in any of the next subsections.
+> See also the [Awesome Algorithms](https://github.com/tayllan/awesome-algorithms) and [Awesome Algorithm](https://github.com/enjalot/algovis) Visualization lists for even more mad algorithmic awesomess.

 1. [CONGA and CONGO](http://www.cs.bris.ac.uk/~steve/networks/index.html) - Algorithms to detect overlapping communities in networks, written in Java.
 -   [ForceAtlas2](https://gephi.wordpress.com/2011/06/06/forceatlas2-the-new-version-of-our-home-brew-layout/) - Force-directed layout included in Gephi ([paper](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0098679)).